 In case the annual tax on securities account is not withheld, declared and paid by the financial intermediary, the tax needs to be declared and is due by the holder of the securities accounts itself, unless the holder provides evidence that the annual tax on securities accounts has already been withheld, declared and paid by an intermediary which is not established or located in Belgium.
 In this respect, intermediaries located or established outside of Belgium could appoint an annual tax on securities accounts representative in Belgium.
 Such a representative is then liable towards the Belgian Treasury (Thesaurie/Trésorerie) for the annual tax on securities accounts due and for complying with certain reporting obligations in that respect.
-If the holder of the securities accounts itself is liable for reporting obligations (e.g. when a Belgian resident holds a securities account abroad with an average value higher than EUR 1,000,000), the deadline for filing the tax return for the annual tax on securities accounts corresponds with the deadline for filing the annual tax return for personal income tax purposes electronically, irrespective whether the Belgian resident is an individual or a legal entity.
-In the latter case, the annual tax on securities accounts must be paid by the taxpayer on August 31, of the year following the year on which the tax was calculated, at the lattest.
+If the holder of the securities account abroad with an average value higher than EUR 1,000,000), the deadline for filing the tax return for the annual tax on securities accounts corresponds with the deadline for filing the annual tax return for personal income tax purposes electronically, irrespective whether the Belgian resident is an individual or a legal entity.
+In the latter case, the annual tax on securities accounts must be paid by the taxpayer on August 31, of the year following the year on which the tax was calculated, at the latest.